Skip to content

 Same fundamentals, different scale.
 The right move for a solo practice is the wrong move for an enterprise firm, and vice versa.

 The fundamentals of getting a professional services firm found and hired do not change with size: know your market, get found, position clearly, build a fast site, measure what matters, then systematize.
 What changes is how much of each you need and what to do first.
+A solo practice that copies an enterprise content program runs out of money before it runs out of pages.
+An enterprise firm that markets like a solo gets out-organized by rivals with real systems.
 Here is the playbook, by firm size, so you can find your row and start.

 Startup and solo practices (1 to 2 people)